LegendTejas/10_Unique_Python_Projects/README.md

 # Python Projects

-## All Python Projects from Beginner to Advanced
+## Unique Python Projects from Beginner to Advanced